LeptitGeek/Front-terminal/README.md

 --------

 ### Colors
 Most of the display VT100 escape sequences are translated to HTML.
-However, Web-terminal doesn't present itself as TTY and therefore most programs won't output escape sequences to **stdout** unless they are explicitly instructed so.
+However, Front-terminal doesn't present itself as TTY and therefore most programs won't output escape sequences to **stdout** unless they are explicitly instructed so.

 Example configurations: